gitter-badger/whereami/README.md

 `whereami.html` should work as is, but you may want or need to edit inline links, title tag, etc.

 ## Utility
-`gps2pb.py` is small tool that grabs the JSON file and copies coordinates and w3w link to the Mac pasteboard in Markdown format.
+`gps2pb.py` is a small tool that grabs the JSON file and copies coordinates and w3w link to the Mac pasteboard in Markdown format.
 In my case, handy for providing a quick and dirty geotag to anything I happen to be working on.
 I keep a symlink to it in ~/bin so I can invoke it easily.
 You'll want to put your own URL for `gps.json` in here, as indicated in comment inline.

 This should also, I hope, serve as an example of the general idea of how having a JSON file with my coordinates on the Internet can be interesting and useful.
-I also use this to fetch local weather data from <http://forecast.io>, but my coordinates in my bash prompt, etc.
+I also use this to fetch local weather data from <http://forecast.io>, put my coordinates in my bash prompt, etc.

 ## Note
 I'm publishing something here that I whipped up for my own personal use, in case it might be of wider interest.
 This isn't really tested or otherwise suitable in any way for prime-time or production use.
 "Alpha" doesn't even begin to cover it.
 I can't even promise that trying to use this won't injure you, your equipment, your data, or your loved ones in some way, and I can't be responsible if that happens.
 Also note that I included none of the `rsync` or other steps I use to put the output on a public webserver.
 Keep in mind that making this sort of data public as I do is not without risks—and again, if you should choose to take similar risks that is not my business.